NuclearData/ACEFormat/README.md

-# ACE---A Compact ENDF---Format Specification
+# ACE&mdash;A Compact ENDF---Format Specification
-This repository contains the specification for the ACE format---as well as a few supporting formats.
+This repository contains the specification for the ACE format&mdash;as well as a few supporting formats.

 The information contained in this document was formerly Appendix F of the MCNP5 manual, but has been put in its own document to enable wider distribution.
 Currently the specification only contains a portion of the full specification.
 More will be added in time.